DDMAL/e2e-omr-resources/resulting_mei_files/Einsiedeln/README.md

 There are three sets of files:

-    The files as obtained by the OMR workflow, before being corrected by a user in Neon.
-These are found the folder ready_for_neon.
+- The files as obtained by the OMR workflow, before being corrected by a user in Neon.
+These are found the folder `ready_for_neon`.
-    The files corrected by a user in Neon.
-These are found in the folder processed.
+- The files corrected by a user in Neon.
+These are found in the folder `Processed`.
-    The same files were then double-checked by an expert (also using the Neon editor).
-These are found in the folder reviewed.
+- The same files were then double-checked by an expert (also using the Neon editor).
+These are found in the folder `Reviewed_once`.